 And this is of course the exact same thing with FIFA: Even though you are the better player, you should expect to lose some matches simply because luck isn’t on your side.
 And on top, there is of course the human factor, i.e. mental fatigue, lack of concentration, your mom disturbing you and the likes.

 While the above is absolutely logical to me, I expect scripting believers to defend their religion with nonsense arguments such as FIFA not being comparable to real football.

 Basically, logic dictates that when you have a game with few goals and a lot of randomness, you get “inconsistency”.
-I haven’t seen evidence supporting the claim that any of these factors isn’t present in FUT.
-As a matter of fact, it is painstakenly clear to be and any other open minded person that they are!
+I haven’t seen evidence supporting the claim that these factors aren’t present in FUT.
+As a matter of fact, it is painstakingly clear to be and any other open-minded person that they are!